borgedoesthings/endgame-plusplus/README.md

   WEAPONS
   * Laplace's Howl - inflicts frostburn

-1.0: The Eventide - descend into the Eventide
+1.0: The Eventide - descend into the Eventide, a brand new structure inside of hell
   * post moon lord
+  * hell expansion
+  * 2 bosses(Eventide AI, tbd)